Private water supplies & EHO compliance

 Site visit to understand your supply, its users, and which PWS regulation category applies (Reg 8, 9 or 10).
 Honest indication of what compliance work is needed before any commitment.

 Formal risk assessment covering catchment, infrastructure, storage and distribution.
-Identifies hazards (e.g. proximity to livestock, septic systems, agricultural activity) and recommends mitigations.
+Identifies hazards (e.g. proximity to livestock, agricultural activity, geological conditions) and recommends mitigations.
+We cover the full risk-assessment requirement for every regulatory category.

 Sampling & laboratory analysis